This site presents a reference view of an IDDAS-compatible implementation.

-No account required to begin.
+No account is required to begin.
 Identity is optional.
 Attribution follows lineage.
-Rule versions and payout proofs are anchored on a public blockchain - no silent changes.
-A fixed economic rule governs distribution when real revenue occurs.
+Rule versions and verification proofs are anchored to a public blockchain - no silent changes.

 In IDDAS, attribution does not depend on who the user is.
 It depends on the lineage of actions.
 Lineage is the verifiable chain of how this happened - which object was activated, which environment it belonged to, and which upstream placements or invitations led to the outcome.